programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 This lesson is for you if you want to store data from your digital history projects in a structured and permanent place.
 We will use a database called MySQL to store data.

 By the end of this lesson you will be able to install a database system on your computer, create a database table, store information in the table and then use the data for things like sorted lists and calculations.
-At the conclusion of the lessonm we'll use a query of the database to make a nice looking graph.
+At the conclusion of the lesson we'll use a query of the database to make a nice looking graph.

 We are using the R computer language for the examples, but the techniques can be used with other languages such as Python.